visgl/loaders.gl/arrowjs/api-reference/table.md

 # Table

+> This documentation reflects Arrow JS v4.0.
+Needs to be updated for the new Arrow API in v9.0 +.

 Logical table as sequence of chunked arrays

 ## Overview